marcdm/DisasterManagementInfoSystem/replit.md

 # DRIMS - Disaster Relief Inventory Management System

 ## Overview
 DRIMS (Disaster Relief Inventory Management System) is a web-based platform for the Government of Jamaica's ODPEM, designed to manage the full lifecycle of disaster relief supplies.
-It ensures compliance with government processes using the `aidmgmt-3.sql` schema.
-The system streamlines inventory tracking, donation management, relief request processing, and distribution across multiple warehouses, supporting disaster event coordination and supply allocation.
-It includes robust user administration with RBAC, comprehensive management of donors, agencies, and custodians, inventory transfers, location tracking, analytics, reporting, and strong security features.
-The project aims to provide a modern, efficient, and user-friendly system for disaster preparedness and response.
+It aims to streamline inventory tracking, donation management, relief request processing, and distribution across multiple warehouses, ensuring compliance with government processes.
+The system supports disaster event coordination, supply allocation, user administration with RBAC, and comprehensive management of various entities, inventory transfers, location tracking, analytics, and reporting.
+The project's ambition is to provide a modern, efficient, and user-friendly system for disaster preparedness and response, ensuring robust security features.

 ## User Preferences
 - **Communication style**: Simple, everyday language.